 web of some larger araneid species

-Unknown but this small, fragile species is probably harmless to humans
+Unknown but this small, species is probably harmless

 This spider has an overall appearance that indicates it is a close relative of members of the genus Argyrodes.
 However, its body shape, and especially its very long,

 peaked abdomen, match those illustrated for Rhomphaea species by Agnarsson.
-In February 2013 Platnick's World Spider Catalog
+In July 2017 the World Spider Catalog

-included no Australian Rhomphaea species but there were some in nearby countries so undescribed species could easily exist in Australia.
+included no Australian Rhomphaea species but there were some in nearby countries such as New Zealand so undescribed species could easily exist in Australia.

 The translucent, ghostly appearance of this species is probably a distinctive characteristic.

-Spider(s) with a very similar appearance: Chrysso pulcherrima and Argyrodes species.
+Spider(s) with a very similar appearance: Meotipa pulcherrima and Argyrodes species.